Does Quartessence Ease Tensions?: Acknowledgements

 \section{Acknowledgements}

+We wish to thank an anonymous reviewer, whose insightful questions helped improving the presentation of our results.
 We thank Anna Bonaldi, Antonaldo Diaferio, Shahab Joudaki and Tom Kitching for valuable support.
-SC is supported by MIUR through Rita Levi Montalcini project `\textsc{prometheus} -- Probing and Relating Observables with Multi-wavelength Experiments To Help Enlightening the Universe's Structure'.
-SC also acknowledges support from ERC Starting Grant No. 280127.
+SC is supported by the Italian Ministry of Education, University and Research (MIUR) through Rita Levi Montalcini project `\textsc{prometheus} -- Probing and Relating Observables with Multi-wavelength Experiments To Help Enlightening the Universe's Structure', and by the `Departments of Excellence 2018-2022' Grant awarded by MIUR (L.\ 232/2016).
+SC also acknowledges support from ERC Starting Grant No.\ 280127.
 MM is supported by the Foundation for Fundamental Research on Matter (FOM) and the Netherlands Organization for Scientific Research / Ministry of Science and Education (NWO/OCW).
 DB is supported by the Deutsche Forschungsgemeinschaft through the Transregio 33, The Dark Universe.